That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

 Do the listed occupations in the Career section require a college degree?

-I know graphic design, animation, and art instruction require at least a bachelor’s degree.
+I know that graphic design, animation, and art instruction require at least a bachelor’s degree.

 While you’re not required to possess a college credential for the rest, it’s highly recommended that you do to expand your job opportunities.